SE::YouTube::Video - YouTube video scraper

 Link,Author,"Publish date",Duration,Title,"Views count","Likes count","Comments count",Tags

 To make the "Initial text" option available in the Task Editor, you need to activate "More options".
-In the "Initial text" field, write the column names separated by commas and leave the second row empty.
+In the "Initial text", we write the names of the columns separated by commas and make the second line empty.

 Possible settings